Rzky3016/holoaudio/README.md

 ---
 # Hololive Mix models for so-vits

+Credit me if you use my model <br />
 For use with [so-vits-svc-fork](https://github.com/34j/so-vits-svc-fork) repo  <br />
 Use this tutorial on [Youtube](https://youtu.be/tZn0lcGO5OQ) for guidelines  <br />
 Or simply just run on [Colab](https://colab.research.google.com/drive/1yaruOtb4Rq_a9bO2BFIPYOw2qsKtax1j?usp=sharing) without setup <br />